llm-d/llm-d-model-service/README.md

 * OCI images

-🧩 Supports value templating in both *BaseConfig* and *ModelService*
+🧩 Supports value templating in both *BaseConfig* and *ModelService* resources

 ## How It Works

-When a *ModelService* is reconciled:
+When a *ModelService* resource is reconciled:

 1. **Templating**: template variables in *BaseConfig* and *ModelService* are interpolated based on the *ModelService* spec.

 2. **Merging**: a semantic merge overlays *ModelService* values on top of the selected *BaseConfig*.

-3. **Resource Deployment**: the controller creates or updates the following:
+3. **Orchestration**: the controller creates or updates the following resources:

 * Inference workloads (prefill and decode)